melloddy/performance_evaluation/README.md

 4. melloddy_tuner environment from WP1 code: https://git.infra.melloddy.eu/wp1/data_prep & Sparsechem installed into that environment

 ## === CATALOG_PANEL subset analysis ===
-This comparison will be performed with fusion turned on: CP91 epoch 15 (CP91 is stillrunning at the time of writing)  and without (CP42, completed)
+This preliminary comparison will be performed with the PH1 models we currently have access to (08/02/22) with fusion turned on: CP91 epoch 15 (CP91 is stillrunning at the time of writing)  and without (CP42, completed)

 #### Step 1.
 Retrieve the CLS CP91 (epoch 15) & CP42 (N.B ensure this is also epoch 15) output from substra and decompress
 ```